 10 of 12

 This fish also comes from West Africa.
 It is a larger fish than most Aphyosemion species, growing to 4 1/2 inches.
 The male is easily recognized by his three-pointed tail.
 This fish lays its eggs on the bottom among peat fiber.
 The eggs should be collected from there and put in a sealed plastic box in just-moist peat for about six weeks.
 Adding soft water will then hatch the fry.

 This egg-burying (bottom-spawning) killifish comes from Argentina.
 It grows up to 1 1/2 inches.
 It lives in ephemeral ponds that evaporate in the dry season, and it buries its eggs in the mud at the bottom of the pond.
 In the aquarium, it needs layering of peat or mud substrate, a temperature of about 70 F, and soft water.
 The eggs need incubating in just-moist peat for 16 weeks.

 12 of 12

 American Flagfish (Jordanella floridae)

-This fish comes from Florida and Central America where it lives in ponds and swamps.
-The male grows to nearly 3 inches (7.5 centimeters) in length, the female slightly smaller.
-It is an aggressive fish at times.
-The female is usually plumper than the male and is duller than the colorful male with a dark mark on the dorsal fin.
-The male’s coloration resembles an American Flag in a really good example of this fish, thus the common name.
-The fish will lay their eggs on clumps of peat fiber in the tank bottom.
-Eggs hatch in five to ten days.
+This fish comes from Florida and Central America, where it lives in ponds and swamps.
+The male grows to nearly 3 inches in length, and the female is slightly smaller.
+It can be an aggressive fish during spawning season.
+The female is usually plumper than the male and is duller than the colorful male, with a dark mark on the dorsal fin.
+The male’s coloration resembles an American flag in a really good example of this fish, thus the common name.
+The fish will lay eggs on clumps of peat fiber in the tank bottom.
+Eggs hatch in seven to 10 days.